|

 Most sources

-available are claim that Packard built over 16,000 Rolls-Royce Merlin
+available are claiming that Packard built over 16,000 Rolls-Royce Merlin

 engines during WWII, which is true but grossly misleading.
 The